Manchester Town Hall: Town Hall Extension

 In 1927, a competition to design the Town Hall Extension was won by Emanuel Vincent Harris, the architect who also won a competition to design the city's Central Library.
 Work began on the extension in 1934 and was completed by 1938.
 Charles Herbert Reilly, a contemporary architecture critic, thought the extension was 'dull' and 'drab' while Nikolaus Pevsner considered it was Harris's best work.
 It is linked to the town hall by glazed pedestrian bridges at first-floor level.

 21st-century refurbishment

 By late 2014, the Town Hall was being described as "being in urgent need of essential repair" and modernisation.
 In a 2014 report, Manchester City Council highlighted the need to replace the building's heating and electrical systems, refurbish windows and high-level stonework and repair parts of the roofing.
 Over 500 timber windows will be restored as part of this renovation project.
-The building temporarily closed to visitors in 2018 to undergo a £330 million renovation project.
-The refurbishment has been both over-budget and late, with the building now scheduled to be re-opened in August 2026.
+The building temporarily closed to visitors in 2018 to undergo a £524.8 million renovation project.
+The refurbishment has been both over-budget and late, with the building now scheduled to be re-opened in spring 2027.